shishu1998/final/5/andrewkratsios_felipemansilla/DESIGN.md

 	- A dare game wherein a person issues an outrageous dare to another person, the recipient of the dare must say 1 out of a certain number, demonstrating the likelihood that they will perform the dare.
 A third party (in this case the computer) counts the other two people down from 3: i.e. 3,2,1.
 After the countdown, the darer and the daree must say a number through 1 and the certain number (if they said 1-15, it would have to be a number between that).
 If both participants say the same number, then the daree must perform the dare. -Urban Dictionary

 - Description of Usage:
+	- A player will "log on" by running opening the program on their computer.
 	- Players will have the option to create or join an Odds Are game.
 	- If a game is created, the dare will be posted onto a list of pending dares
 	- Players can view the list of pending dares and choose to join a game